jonasfroch/jonasfroch.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I’m a second-year PhD student in Economics at the University of Cologne, specializing in **Sports Economics**
+👨🏻‍💻 I am a second-year PhD student in Economics at the University of Cologne, specializing in **Sports Economics**

 🔬 My research focuses on exploring both the tangible and intangible effects of professional sports teams, facilities, and major sporting events.
 Specifically, I aim to understand the market idiosyncrasies that position sports facilities and teams as valuable urban amenities.